npatt14/Aptus/README.md

 - Performs linting checks
 - Verifies that the project builds correctly

-For more details on the CI pipeline and how to expand it, see [.github/workflows/README.md](./shift-scheduler/github/workflows/README.md).
+For more details on the CI pipeline [.github/workflows/README.md](./shift-scheduler/github/workflows/README.md).